dga711/SessionEzPzMod/README.md

 I made a video showing you the simple process [here](https://youtu.be/vQXdg9g0M8Y)

+If you already unpacked the game previously you should clean up your Content folder.
+Delete everything besides the _Paks_ and _Movies_ folder.

 1. Download [here](https://github.com/dga711/SessionEzPzMod/releases) and unpack EzPzMod somewhere.
 2. Open EzPzMod
 3. The path to the Session folder should already be set.
 Otherwise click "Select Folder" and browse to Session folder.